Traackr/traackr-api-php/README.md

 The client library will take care of including your customer key when needed.

+> Note that you can also specify your API key and customer key via environment variables.
+See the unit tests section.

 ### API calls ###

 All API calls map to static functions with parameters matching the API call parameters (see [documentation](http://iodocs.traackr.com)).
 For instance to call `/influencers/show` you can use: